.

 TRANSPORTATION

-On the Auxiliary Boats/Canoes: You must always wear a life vest when working from the auxiliary boats or canoes.
-You will always go with a boat guide in these smaller boats, and should not handle the outboard engines, nor enter the immediate engine area.
+• On the Auxiliary Boats/Canoes: You must always wear a life vest when working from the auxiliary boats or canoes.
+You will always go with a boat guide in these smaller boats.
+You should not handle the outboard engines or enter the immediate engine area.
 All guides are trained in boat safety and handling.
 Canoes and auxiliary boats will never exceed their maximum capacity.
 All guides can swim and can assist volunteers in an emergency.

-Police/Coast Guard/Military Controls: The expedition may have to pass through official security controls; please do not be alarmed by these.
-The PI and staff will deal with all controls.
-You should provide passport information when requested by the PI, staff and/or officials at the controls.
+• Police/Coast Guard/Military Controls: The expedition may have to pass through official security controls; please do not be alarmed by these.
+The PI and staff will handle all controls.
+You should provide passport information when requested by the PI, staff, and/or officials at the controls.

-Forest Transects/Trails: Transect census walks can be physically demanding and potentially dehydrating.
-Please bring a minimum of one to two liters (approx. 33 to 100 ounces) of drinking water on the transects.
-Walk slowly, and rest frequently if overheated.
+• Forest Transects/Trails: Transect census walks can be physically demanding and potentially dehydrating.
+Please bring a minimum of one liter (approx. 33 ounces) of drinking water on the transects.
+Walk slowly and rest frequently if overheated.
 You must always wear field boots and field clothes.
 We also suggest using a walking stick (which you can cut in the forest) when going through muddy areas.
-Guides will also pace the walk in according to the physical condition of volunteers and terrain.
+Guides will also pace the walk-in according to the physical condition of volunteers and the terrain.
 You will be informed about any potentially harmful plants along the trails, especially those with thorns.
-Thorns will be removed and treated with disinfectant solution and antibiotic cream.
-Messengers on foot will be used to alert the boat crew in case of emergency during terrestrial transects, because handheld radio signals are not reliable in the dense forest.
+Thorns will be removed and treated with a disinfectant solution and antibiotic cream.
+Messengers on foot will alert the boat crew in case of emergency during terrestrial transects because handheld radio signals are unreliable in the dense forest.

 ANIMALS

-Handling Fish: Handling fish is completely voluntary.
-Volunteers will only handle fish, including piranha, once project staff have properly secured the animals.
+• Handling Fish: Handling fish is entirely voluntary.
+Once project staff have properly secured the animals, volunteers will only handle fish, including piranha.
 You should wear leather gloves to handle any species of live fish.
-In the event of a bite, first aid will be administered and, depending on severity, the person may be taken to the nearest clinic.
+In the event of a bite, first aid will be administered, and, depending on severity, the person may be taken to the nearest clinic.

-Snakes: In the past 20 years of the project, a venomous snake has bitten no one.
-Nevertheless, harmful snakes, including fer-de-lance, bushmaster, and coral snakes, do live in the area.
-Anti-venom is kept on the boat and can be applied in extreme cases, but the preferred alternative is to get the injured person to a clinic or hospital as soon as possible.
+• Snakes: In the past 20 years of the project, no venomous snake has bitten anyone.
+Nevertheless, harmful snakes, including fer-de-lance, bushmaster, and coral snakes, live in the area.
+Anti-venom is available in Iquitos and can be applied in a clinic, so the plan is to get the injured person to a clinic or hospital as soon as possible.
 Guides will carry extractors and pressure bandages into the field.
-All volunteers should wear rubber boots or snake guards when walking in the forest to protect their ankles and should carefully examine any area where they walk or sit.
+All volunteers should wear rubber boots or snake guards when walking in the forest to protect their ankles and carefully examine any area where they walk or sit.

-Insects: Biting and/or stinging bees, wasps, bullet ants, scorpions, and spiders are all present in the research area.
+• Insects: Biting and/or stinging bees, wasps, bullet ants, scorpions, and spiders are all present in the research area.
 Team members will occasionally be bitten or stung, but these injuries are usually not very severe.
-If anyone develops an allergic reaction, he/she will be taken to the nearest clinic.
+If anyone develops an allergic reaction, they will be taken to the nearest clinic.
 If you are allergic to insects, please discuss this with your doctor and bring appropriate medication (e.g., antihistamines, at least two Epi-Pens).
 Insect bites can get infected, so you should treat and clean any bites.
-To repel insects, please wear appropriate footwear and clothing, and bring insect repellent into the field.
-Do not touch trees without first checking for dangerous insects, and carefully examine any area where you intend to sit down.
-During the caiman surveys, volunteers should turn off flashlights/torches if wasps are present.
+To repel insects, please wear appropriate footwear and clothing and bring insect repellent into the field.
+Only touch trees after first checking for dangerous insects, and carefully examine any area where you intend to sit down.
+Volunteers should turn off flashlights/torches during the caiman surveys if wasps are present.
 Anti-red-eye flashes should also be turned off on cameras, and the person handling the spotlight should wear leather gloves.

-Domestic Animals and Pets: Volunteers should not touch, pet, or handle any domestic animals at the guard posts, villages, or towns, including dogs, cats, chickens, ducks, or pet primates, parrots, macaws, and any other species.
+• Domestic Animals and Pets: Volunteers should not touch, pet, or handle any domestic animals at the guard posts, villages, or towns, including dogs, cats, chickens, ducks, pet primates, parrots, macaws, and other species.

 CLIMATE/WEATHER